saralutes/saralutes/README.md

 - 👋 Hi, I’m @saralutes
-- 👀 I’m interested in web development, web 3.0, blockchain, things that are cute.
+- 👀 I’m interested in web development, web 3.0, blockchain, and things that are cute.
 - 🌱 I’m currently learning javascript :)
 - 💞️ I’m looking to collaborate on cool things on the web.
 - 📫 How to reach me email me at saralutes@gmail.com!